Pod mutations

 • Consolidate multiple Node Templates

 The pod mutations controller, called the pod mutator, runs in your cluster and monitors pod creation events.
-When a new pod matches the configured filters, the controller automatically applies the defined mutations.
+When a new pod matches a mutation's configured filters, the controller automatically applies that mutation.
+Note that only one mutation can be applied to any given pod - if multiple mutations match a pod's filters, the most specific filter match will be used.

 Installation